 Create sensor object types with Ontology Manager

 This guidance explains how to use Ontology Manager to create a sensor object type and link it to a root object type.
 Once you complete the steps below, you will be able to interact with a sensor object type in the platform.
-In our example, we will create a Flight Sensor object type and link it to a Flight root object type.
+In this example, you will create a Flight Sensor object type and link it to a Flight root object type.

 Part I: Create the sensor object type